NSARTTechnology Interaction

 The gap Miras closes

-A technology can be scientifically mature, yet an organisation may lack the commercial, regulatory, and manufacturing infrastructure to deploy it.
-Miras closes this gap through a three-dimensional readiness model.
+A technology can be scientifically ready, but a company may still lack the commercial, regulatory, and manufacturing setup to use it.
+Miras closes that gap with a three-part readiness model.

 TRL